ymoumine/ymoumine/README.md

 👀 I’m interested in Web development, Embedded Programming and Machine Learning.

-🔭 I’m currently working as a part-time Programmer Analyst at CRA.
+🔭 I’m working as a part-time Programmer Analyst at CRA.

 🤔 I'm currently learning about RTOS & Natural Language Processing.